How to Get Rid of Relatives (and Unwanted House Guests)

 Credit

-Because relatives migrate during certain times of year, it’s possible to use repellent methods to keep them away before they even try to approach your home.
+Relatives tend to migrate during certain times of year.
+This means it’s possible to use repellent methods to keep them away before they even try to approach your home.

 The following methods have all met with a high degree of success, especially when used together.